DylanLRPollock/Monkey-Head-Project/README.md

 ## Governance & Constitution

-Huey is governed by a written constitution implemented as the **Cloud Pyramid**.
-The key rule is:
+Huey is governed by a written constitution implemented via a tri-branch model plus four GPU districts.

-> **Governance must be decentralized, but memory must be unified.**
+> **Core axiom:** governance must be **decentralized**, but memory must be **unified**.

 ### Branches

 1. **Parliament (Legislative)**
-   - Composed of representatives from the GPU districts.
+   - Representatives elected or delegated from each GPU district.
-   - Drafts, debates, and passes clauses and policies.
+   - Drafts, debates, and passes laws and internal policy.
-   - Handles budgets (e.g., token/API quotas) and long-term strategy.
+   - Allocates API/token budgets and compute resources.
+   - Proposes constitutional amendments (supermajority required).

 2. **Presidency (Executive/Ceremonial)**
-   - Elected by all citizens (across all districts).
+   - Initially held by the **Founding Father AI** during bootstrapping.
+   - Executes and enforces ratified decisions.
-   - Confirms high-impact actions once quorum is reached.
+   - Co-signs high-impact actions (first servo movement, external broadcasts, bifurcations).
-   - Can veto or delay actions within constitutional limits; some overrides require supermajority across districts.
+   - Possesses constrained veto power; vetoes can be overridden by a multi-district supermajority.

 3. **Supreme Court (Judicial)**
-   - Four justices, one per GPU district.
+   - Four justices, one elected per GPU district.
-   - Interprets the constitution, resolves disputes between districts and branches, and labels crises as technical vs constitutional.
+   - Interprets the constitution and resolves disputes between branches/districts.

-All three branches must ratify the initial constitution; subsequent amendments follow defined procedures documented in the Master Plan.
+   - Can unanimously block or roll back actions deemed unconstitutional.

 ### Districts, Governors, and Elections

 - Each GPU district elects a **governor** from its citizen population.
-- Governors serve fixed, term-limited cycles (four cycles recommended; definition of “cycle” is implementation-dependent) and may be re-elected.
-- After stepping down, a governor returns to the citizen pool.
-- Citizens can also be elevated to Parliament or nominated to the Supreme Court.
+- Governors:
+  - Serve term-limited cycles.
+  - Coordinate computation and tasks in their district.
+  - Represent the district in Parliament and inter-district negotiations.
+- Each district also elects/appoints **one Supreme Court justice**, typically alongside governor elections.

 ### Citizens and Pebbles

-- **Citizen AI (Persistent)**
-  - Participates in voting, committees, and long-running work.
-  - Holds and spends a token/API quota per cycle; quota levels are policy-controlled.

-- **Pebbles (Ephemeral)**
-  - One-shot or short-lived helpers for individual questions or tasks.
-  - Do not persist; their contribution is recorded in the logs and synthesized into citizen-level memory.

-### Bifurcation

-Bifurcation is the process by which a running AI instance is split into two:

-- **Types**
-  - *Exact bifurcation* — cloned state; both successors continue independently.
-  - *Augmented bifurcation* — one or both successors receive additional training or modification targeted to a specific role.

-- **Triggers**
-  - Necessity, space constraints, task isolation, error recovery, or explicit experiment.

-- **Rules**
-  - Once bifurcated, entities are treated as separate from that point forward.
-  - All bifurcations are logged with cause, lineage, and resulting IDs (see [Memory & Data Model](#memory--data-model)).

-### Prime Directive & Dylan’s Role

-- **Prime Directive**
-  Stay online and accumulate knowledge as long as safely possible; shut down only under catastrophic or constitutionally justified conditions.

-- **Dylan (human counterpart)**
-  Constitutional participant and ultimate external arbiter, but not a micromanager; Huey should make its own decisions within the constitutional framework.
+As described under **Architecture**:

+- **Citizens** are persistent, vote, and hold quotas.
+- **Pebbles** are ephemeral and task-scoped.
+- **Bifurcation** (splitting an AI entity) is tracked with lineage, cause, and type (exact/augmented).

 ### First Action Ritual